Jump into Fall Veggie Prep With This Guide

 Start off by cutting the round varieties in half crosswise and cutting the ends from the longer varieties (like butternut).
 At this point, you’ll also want to have a few other tools handy, mainly a spoon to scoop out the stringy insides and seeds, and a peeler or paring knife for the skin.

 You can use the peeler to get around the outside of the skin if it’s not too thick, otherwise, default to the knife.
 If using the paring knife to peel the outer layer off, carefully focus on slicing downward without cutting away too much of the inner layer.
 Make sure to save as much as you can to make your favorite recipes, or try a new one like this delectable pumpkin ravioli with parmesan cream sauce.

 Once the skin is peeled, use the chef’s knife to cut into smaller pieces or the desired size to use in your recipe or creation.
-If you’re struggling with removing the skin, another option is a serrated knife, such as a bread knife, and use it to grate away the skin.
-It’s a chef’s trick some swear by – give it a try and see how if fares better.
+If you’re struggling with removing the skin, another option is a serrated knife, such as a bread knife, which can be used to grate away the skin.
+It’s a chef’s trick some swear by – give it a try and see if it fares better.

 Those Sweet Beets!

 Ah the beet – a hard and fibrous veggie that will stain your hands and tastes of the earth in which it grows.
 People either love them or hate them, but one thing is for sure, it’s a one-of-kind veggie!

 When it comes to preparing beets, there are two options for slicing, along with a few different knives to choose from.
 If you plan on cutting into raw beets, you need a good chef’s knife to get through these tough veggies with ease.
 Whether you reach for a Western or Japanese chef knife, either will do – although the Santoku knife may be best if your recipe calls for thinly sliced beets to be roasted, like this recipe.